Reading Time: 4 Minutes 16 Seconds

 If you wonder why the Communist regime decided to save a church, well, we do not know.

-However, there were several studies that proved the historical and artistic value of this church and 11 different projects were presented to save it.
+However, there were several studies that proved the historical and artistic value of this church and 11 different proposals were presented to save it.

-A detailed project was created for the move, which included some changes to the structure of the church to ensure that it would not be damaged.
+A very detailed plan was created for the move.
+This included changes to the church’s structure to ensure that it would not be damaged during the transportation.

 In addition, all the houses that were on the path that the church would follow during the move were demolished and some open pits and mines had to be covered.